A fine motor activity that focuses on hand strength using rubber bands.

 So I first had to show the boys how to put the rubber band on and hold it on their hand so that this would happen.

-The object of the game was for George to pick up and pass all the golf tees to Henry to put into his empty cup.
+The point of the game was for George to pick up and pass all the golf tees to Henry, who would then put them into the empty cup.

 - Pick up blocks with tongs.